 6. Howelsen Hill

-The area is known for its eye-catching Olympic ski jumps, which can been seen clearly from downtown.
-The jumps, steep pitch and terrain park train aspiring winter athletes for glory.
+The area is known for its eye-catching Olympic ski jumps, which can be seen clearly from downtown.
+The jumps, steep pitch, and terrain park train aspiring winter athletes for glory.
 In fact, Steamboat may be America’s most Olympic town, home to the most Olympians in North America.
-In addition to downhill skiing, Howelsen showcases a full Nordic Center, and year round indoor ice rink.
+In addition to downhill skiing, Howelsen showcases a full Nordic Center, and year-round indoor ice rink.